mvolkmann/blog/src/swift-ui.md

 These file should not be modified.

-The generated "Properties" files define extensions to the entity that include a `fetchRequest` method that fetches all the instances of the entity, properties that correspond to the entity attributes, and methods for adding and removing other kinds of entities that have a relationship to this one.
+The generated "Properties" files define extensions to the entity that include a `fetchRequest` method.
+This fetches all the instances of the entity, properties that correspond to the entity attributes, and methods for adding and removing other kinds of entities that have a relationship to this one.
-These file can be modified to add computed properties and methods.
+Theses file can be modified to add computed properties and methods.

 ### @FetchRequest vs. ViewModel